UviDTE-UviSpace/uvispace-documentation/docs/introduction.rst

   same time.
 This brings the problem of designing a controller so the vehicles do not hit each other, or having a main trajectory planner that avoids the vehicles to pass the same point at the same time.
+- Improve the WPT system.
+That means to fix the ripple that appears in the battery when charging through it.
+A case for the primary board and coil should be also built so the vehicle can be placed over the primary coil and automatically charged without human intervention.
+In order for the primary board to be controlled from the main controller wireless communications via Wifi or Xbee can be programmed in it.
+The board is already prepared to host a Wifi/Zigbee to serial module similar to those used in the vehicles.
 - to simulate different driving strategies for future real life environments involving self-driving cars like an automated parking lot or a factory with automated UGVs.